hito16/ffmpeg-wiiu/examples/README.md

 ### Are you building media player?

-No. It's currently out of my skillset.
+No. That's currently out of my skillset.

-But if you're interesting in making your own media player, I learned a bunch looking at the project GaryOderNichts/FFmpeg-wiiu.
-It states it is an attempt to add WiiU's built in h264 decoding library to ffmpeg.

 ### What are these example files for?

+To learn by doing.
+Specifically
+* [Done] Step up and get comfortable with a homebrew Dev environment,
+* [Done] make some WiiU basic apps,
+* [Done] update ffmepg_wiiu config script, and link with WiiU example code.
+* [Done] try some ffmpeg API for detection on WiiU
+* [WIP] compare file system speed to ffmpeg decoding speed on WiiU
-I'm learning by doing.
-Step up a Dev environment, make some WiiU basic apps, try some ffmpeg API for detection and decoding, learn some WiiU UI code (sdl, etc), try out WiiU Texture Shaders, etc.
+* learn some WiiU UI code (sdl, imGui, etc),
+* try some ffmpeg sdl player code samples on the WiiU
+* try out GX Texture Shaders, etc.  Needed for performance.
+* learn queue systems used for decoder apps

+What I learn, I'll leave behind for others.

 ### Things I've learned